-- a) In a dynamic programming approach, we make at each step a decision considering the current problem and the solution(s) to previously solved sub-problem(s). - b) It is guaranteed that a dynamic programming approach will generate an optimal solution as it generally considers all possible cases and then choose the best. - c) A greedy algorithm follows the problem solving heuristic of making the locally optimal choice at each stage. - A problem should possess the property of overlapping subproblems to make a dynamic programming approach an efficient alternative. - e) A greedy algorithm is more efficient in terms of memory than a dynamic programming approach as it never looks back or revises previous choices.
+- a) In a greedy algorithm, we make at each step a decision considering the current situation but don't look into the future or at the history. - b) It is guaranteed that a dynamic programming approach will generate an optimal solution. - c) A problem should possess the property of non-overlapping subproblems to make None an efficient alternative. - A problem should possess the property of overlapping subproblems to make a dynamic programming approach an efficient alternative. - e) A greedy algorithm is more efficient in terms of memory than a dynamic programming approach as it never looks back or revises previous choices.